xsuite/basic_tutorial/README.md

-# basic_tutorial
+# Xsuite Basic Tutorials

-Basic tutorial of Xsuite
+Some Jupyter notebooks that illustrate how to apply Xsuite.